 With a Loan Trust, this means repaying any outstanding loan.
 With a Discounted Gift Trust, it means securing the settlor's right to receive their fixed payments for the rest of their life.
-With protection policies in Bare Trusts, any policy proceeds that haven't been carved out for the life assured's benefit under a Split Trust must be paid to the Trust beneficiary if they're an adult.
-Where the beneficiary is a minor, the trustees must use the Trust fund for their benefit.
+With protection policies in Bare Trusts, any policy proceeds that haven't been carved out for the life assured's benefit under a Split Trust must be paid to the trust beneficiary if they're an adult.
+Where the beneficiary is a minor, the trustees must use the trust fund for their benefit.

-Difficulties can arise if it's discovered that a Trust beneficiary has predeceased the life assured.
+Difficulties can arise if it's discovered that a trust beneficiary has predeceased the life assured.
 In this case, the proceeds belong to the legatees of the deceased beneficiary's estate, which can leave the trustees with the task of tracing them.
-The fact that beneficiaries are absolutely entitled to the funds also means the Trust offers no protection of the funds from third-parties, for example, in the event of a beneficiary's divorce or bankruptcy. lacksquare ith a Discretionary Trust, the settlor makes a gift into Trust, and the trustees hold the Trust fund for a wide class of potential beneficiaries.
-This is known as 'settled' or 'relevant' property.
-For lump sum investments, the initial gift is a chargeable lifetime transfer for Inheritance Tax purposes.
+The fact that beneficiaries are absolutely entitled to the funds also means the trust offers no protection of the funds from third parties, for example, in the event of a beneficiary's divorce or bankruptcy.

-DISCRETIONARY TRUSTS
+DISCRETIONARY TRUST